Tearth/Tapir-Chess/README.md

 ### Infrastructure

 The Infrastructure project initializes the Dependency Injection Container with all necessary providers, authentication and logging.
-Usually there is also `Migrations` directory with all necessary SQL scripts to initialize read model and task scheduler tables.
+Usually, there is also `Migrations` directory with all necessary SQL scripts to initialize read model and task scheduler tables.

 ## Persistence